BarbaraTempl/isipedia-text-generator/templates/drought_world.md

 To estimate the global land area affected by and population exposed to droughts we checked for each year whether a grid cell was exposed for at least one period of prolonged droughts.
 If so, the grid cell is accounted as ‘being exposed to droughts’ for that respective year.
 We then calculate the total global land area affected by drought by adding up all 0.5 degree x 0.5 degree grid cells worldwide, expect for Antarctica and Greenland.
 To calculate the global number of people exposed to droughts, we first multiply the each grid cell by the number of people living in that grid cell to estimate the number of people exposed to droughts, and then add up those numbers across all grid cells worldwide, except for Antarctica and Greenland.

+#### How the ranking of countries are calculated?

+A ranking of countries for each indicator is also provided to compare countries on the basis of their relative change in land area affected or number of people exposed under different levels of global warming and for various time horizons, compared to conditions without climate change.
+A ranking of 1 implies that the country experiences a change in the indicator higher than all other ranked countries, for example the strongest impacts from climate change; whereas a lower ranking entails comparatively less impacts.

 #### What else should I know about the methodology?

 We assume that the number of people living in an area, as well as the area’s land use and land cover (what fractions of the area are used for settlement, cropland, or pasture, or covered by forest), remain constant at the levels of year 2005 throughout the whole simulation.
 This is not meant to be realistic, but to isolate the influence of climate change from the influence of other changes.

 In the key messages we report the results for the median (the model in the middle) of the group of global hydrological models that ran simulations in (link: glossary/isimip2b text: ISIMIP2b).
-All model-specific results are presented in the figures and a discussion of the limitations of the analysis is included at the end of the report.
+All model-specific results are presented in the figures and the limitations of the analysis can be found in the discussion below.

-A ranking of countries for each indicator is also provided to compare countries on the basis of their relative change in land area affected or number of people exposed under different levels of global warming and for various time horizons, compared to conditions without climate change.
-A ranking of 1 implies that the country experiences a change in the indicator higher than all other ranked countries, for example the strongest impacts from climate change; whereas a lower ranking entails comparatively less impacts.

 ### Discussion